Fox fades late to finish second in Belgium

 AdvertisementAdvertise with NZME.

-Horsfield won with his partner on his bag as his usual caddy took the week off to care for a sick family member.
+With Fox and Horsfield tied at the 16th tee, the Kiwi went bogey-birdie-bogey to card an even par 71 and finish two shots behind the Englishman.

-Fox will now head to the US PGA Championship at Southern Hills in Oklahoma for his 12th major appearance.
-A consultation from today's result is that the second placing secures him a spot in the US Open at The Country Club in Massachusetts.
+Fox will now head jet across the Atlantic Ocean to the US PGA Championship at Southern Hills in Oklahoma for his 12th major appearance.
+A consolation from today's result is that the second placing secures him a spot in next month's US Open at The Country Club in Massachusetts.

-The Kiwi might jump back into the world top 100 tomorrow with another top 10 performance as he takes plenty of form into the second major of the year and his first since last year's Open Championship.
+The Kiwi world number 106 could also jump back into the world top 100 tomorrow as he takes plenty of form into the second major of the year and his first since last year's Open Championship.

 More to come...